-Math anxiety is an intense feeling of stress, unease, or worry when having to do a math task.
-It can happen in lots of situations at school or at home.
+Math anxiety is an intense feeling of stress or worry when you have to do a math task.
+It can happen at school or at home.
 For example, kids may feel anxiety in class when teachers explain a math problem or when they have to do math homework.
 Or when they compare themselves to their classmates.

-There’s no formal diagnosis for math anxiety, but this fear of math is very common.
+Math anxiety isn’t a diagnosis, but this fear of math is very common.
 Researchers believe about 3 to 5 percent of kids experience math anxiety.

 The goal is for your child to feel the right level of challenge—without being overwhelmed.
-I know that is easier said than done.
+I know that’s easier said than done.
 But having the right balance is the most important thing.